A Reconfiguration and Commentary on Revelation 1-3

 Chapter 2 6 But you have this in your favor: You hate the practices of the Nicolaitans, which I also hate.

-The Nicolaitans appear to be a sect that introduced pagan practices or corrupting doctrines into the church (see also Jude 1:4-13). ( By "pagan practices", we mean the worship of idols or "gods" that are really Satan or his demons in their various forms and with their various names.
+The Nicolaitans appear to be a sect that introduced pagan practices or corrupting doctrines into the church (see also Jude 1:4-13). ( By "pagan practices", we mean the worship of idols or "gods" that are actually Satan or his demons in their various forms and with their various names.
 By "corrupting doctrines", we mean demonic teachings such as Gnosticism.)

 Sects like the Nicolaitans may have been particularly active in Ephesus (see Acts 20:28-39) and Pergamum, but the church has continued to face this sort of corrupting influence throughout its history.
 The Roman Catholic empire ('Babylon') has been particularly instrumental in introducing corrupting practices into Christianity over the last 1500 years.
-For example: "Mother Mary" and "Baby Jesus" worship is really idol worship dressed up to look like Christianity; the Nicene Creed and the doctrine of the Trinity have corrupted almost all Christian denominations.
+For example: "Mother Mary" and "Baby Jesus" worship is actually idol worship dressed up to look like Christianity; the Nicene Creed and the doctrine of the Trinity have corrupted almost all Christian denominations.

 Chapter 2 7b To the one who is victorious, I will give the right to eat from the tree of life, which is in the paradise of God.